GDPR-Compliant Analytics: The Complete Setup Guide for 2026

 - Allow users to easily withdraw consent

-- Don’t track users who decline
+- Do not track users who decline

 - Have a Data Processing Agreement (DPA) with your provider